 Our treatment program runs for approximately 12 to 14 weeks and meets Monday through Friday, from 9:00 am until 2:00 pm.
 We provide trauma-informed care.

 Program components include:

 - Access to a psychiatrist

 - Life Skills

-Pathways of Change was designed based on the fact women desire a safe place to explore and address their emotional, spiritual, physical and mental needs for recovery.
+Pathways of Change was designed based on the fact women desire a safe place to explore and address their biological, psychological, social, and spiritual needs for recovery.
 We support women in their beginning journey of recovery by aiding them in maintaining a three-month period of abstinence from mood-altering substances.